aws-samples/sam-sf-sagemaker-workflow/README.md

 ![ScreenShot](assets/folder_structure.PNG)

 2. To run the SAM template, execute the script provided below from the root folder.
 Ensure that you upload your training dataset to the S3 bucket.
-If you want to follow the example provided in this [blog](https://aws.amazon.com/blogs/machine-learning/build-a-ci-cd-pipeline-for-deploying-custom-machine-learning-models-using-aws-services/), you will need to upload the iris.csv dataset, which can be found [here](https://github.com/aws/amazon-sagemaker-examples/blob/main/advanced_functionality/scikit_bring_your_own/data/iris.csv), to your S3_BUCKET_MODEL.
+Assign name of that S3 bucket to variable S3_BUCKET_MODEL as shown in code below.
+If you want to follow the example provided in this [blog](https://aws.amazon.com/blogs/machine-learning/build-a-ci-cd-pipeline-for-deploying-custom-machine-learning-models-using-aws-services/), you will need to upload the iris.csv dataset to S3 model bucket, which can be found [here](https://github.com/aws/amazon-sagemaker-examples/blob/main/advanced_functionality/scikit_bring_your_own/data/iris.csv).
 ```
 S3_BUCKET=bucket-mlops #bucket to store SAM template [Make sure you have created this S3 bucket manually.]
 S3_BUCKET_MODEL=ml-models   #bucket to store ML models [Make sure you have created this S3 bucket manually and uploaded necessary training dataset.